spotlightpa/poor-richard/content/news/2020-03-16-SPLSHUTDOWN16.md

 The governor had previously placed four counties — Bucks, Chester, Delaware, and Montgomery — in a similar lockdown.
 Late last week, he also closed all public schools statewide for two weeks.

-Though Wolf has[broad powers in dealing with the COVID-19 crisis](https://www.spotlightpa.org/news/2020/03/coronavirus-tom-wolf-emergency-powers-pennsylvania/), his shutdown orders have generally involved asking nonessential businesses like gyms, salons, theaters, and concert venues to close for 14 days.
+Though Wolf has [broad powers in dealing with the COVID-19 crisis](https://www.spotlightpa.org/news/2020/03/coronavirus-tom-wolf-emergency-powers-pennsylvania/), his shutdown orders have generally involved asking nonessential businesses like gyms, salons, theaters, and concert venues to close for 14 days.
 On Monday, he ordered restaurants statewide to close their dine-in facilities, while allowing takeout service to continue.

 A spokesperson for his office noted Wolf “could force closures, but as the governor previously stated, this is something that is incumbent on all of us to help mitigate the spread.”